PagerDuty/backstage-plugin/README.md

 1. From the **Configuration** menu, select **Services**.
 2. There are two ways to add an integration to a service:
    - **If you are adding your integration to an existing service**: Click the **name** of the service you want to add the integration to.
 Then, select the **Integrations** tab and click the **New Integration** button.
-   - **If you are creating a new service for your integration**: Please read the documentation in section [Configuring Services and Integrations](https://support.pagerduty.com/docs/services-and-integrations#section-configuring-services-and-integrations) and follow the steps outlined in the [Create a New Service](https://support.pagerduty.com/docs/services-and-integrations#section-create-a-new-service) section, selecting **Backstage** as the **Integration Type** in step 4.
-Continue with the **In Backstage** section (below) once you have finished these steps.
+   - **If you are creating a new service for your integration**: Please read the documentation in section [Configuring Services and Integrations](https://support.pagerduty.com/docs/services-and-integrations#section-configuring-services-and-integrations) and follow the steps outlined in the [Create a Service](https://support.pagerduty.com/docs/services-and-integrations#create-a-service) section, selecting **Backstage** as the **Integration Type** in step 5.
+Continue with the [_"In Backstage"_](https://github.com/PagerDuty/backstage-plugin?tab=readme-ov-file#in-backstage) section (below) once you have finished these steps.
 3. Enter an **Integration Name** in the format `monitoring-tool-service-name` (e.g. `Backstage-Shopping-Cart`) and select **Backstage** from the Integration Type menu.
 4. Click the **Add Integration** button to save your new integration.
 You will be redirected to the Integrations tab for your service.
 5. An **Integration Key** will be generated on this screen.
 Keep this key saved in a safe place, as it will be used when you configure the integration with **Backstage** in the next section.